gjmcn/data-cube-html/README.md

 <a name="property_me" href="#property_me">#</a> **me:** `Event.me`

-An array containing the element that dispatched the event.
-This is simply `Event.me` wrapped in an array so that it can be used with DataCube methods, e.g.
+A 1-entry array containing the element that dispatched the event.
+This is simply `Event.target` wrapped in an array so that it can be used with DataCube methods, e.g.

 ```js
 //remove a circle when it is clicked